|

 The viewer is called "TEFview" and it is available at

 www.tabledit.com.
-On TablEdit’s home page, click on the
+On TablEdit’s home page, you'll see two boxes

 which will interfere visually on printed tab copies (it prints the words; "TablEdit demo" right across the music).